Dan Gurney: Manufacturer

+At this race Gurney achieved the first "all-American" victory in a Grand Prix since Jimmy Murphy´s triumph with Duesenberg at the 1921 French Grand Prix.
+Excluding the Indianapolis 500, this is also the only win for a USA-built car as well as one of only two wins of an American-licensed constructor in Formula One.
+He also became one of only three drivers (along with Jack Brabham and Bruce McLaren) to win a Formula One race in a car of his own construction.

-This win came just a week after his surprise victory with A. J. Foyt at 24 hours of Le Mans, where Gurney spontaneously began the now-familiar winner's tradition of spraying champagne from the podium to celebrate the unexpected win against the Ferraris and the other Ford GT40 teams.
+The win in Belgium came just a week after his surprise victory with A. J. Foyt at the 1967 24 Hours of Le Mans, where Gurney spontaneously began the now-familiar winner's tradition of spraying champagne from the podium to celebrate the unexpected win against the Ferraris and the other Ford GT40 teams.
 Gurney said later that he took great satisfaction in proving wrong the critics (including some members of the Ford team) who predicted the two great drivers, normally heated rivals, would break their car in an effort to show each other up.

 Unfortunately, the victory in Belgium was the high point for AAR as engine problems continued to plague the Eagle.
 Despite the antiquated engine tooling used by the Weslake factory (dating from World War I), failures rarely stemmed from the engine design itself, but more often from unreliable peripheral systems like fuel pumps, fuel injection and the oil delivery system.
 He led the 1967 German Grand Prix at the Nürburgring when a driveshaft failed two laps from the end with a 42-second lead in hand.
 After a third-place finish in Canada that year, the car would finish only one more race.
 By the end of the 1968 season, Gurney was driving a McLaren-Ford.
 His last Formula One race was the 1970 British Grand Prix.